 Gain extensive access to The Theatre Lab’s acclaimed faculty.

-The program is directed by Theatre Lab Founders and Directors Deb Gottesman and Buzz Mauro (MFA graduates of The Catholic University of America) and popular actor and instructor Kim Schraf.
+The program is directed by Theatre Lab Co-Founder and Director Buzz Mauro (MFA graduate of The Catholic University of America) and popular actor and instructor Kim Schraf.
 A core curriculum of ongoing Monday-night scene study and advanced improv training plus a minimum of nine six-week courses–taught by distinguished Theatre Lab faculty–is required of all Honors Acting Conservatory students, but there’s no requirement to stop there.

 When spaces are available, Conservatory students may take additional Theatre Lab classes during the year, for no additional fee, as long as the extra work does not interfere with the Conservatory curriculum.